| kathy

 Upstairs lies the

-bathroom, with its sculptural
+bathroom, with its sculpturalmodern basin and eighteenth-century-style

 wallpaper, and a master bedroom, with views